 Swords of Kingdoms: The Staffordshire Hoard at Sutton Hoo

-We are currently working with the other museums loaning items for this exhibition at the moment and we are hopeful that the exhibition will go ahead, although it is highly likely that the dates will change.
+We are currently working with the other museums loaning items for this exhibition and we are hopeful that the exhibition will go ahead in the future.
 Please check back here for updates.

 Two of the most important Anglo-Saxon archaeological discoveries to have ever been made are to be reunited in our major new exhibition, Swords of Kingdoms: The Staffordshire Hoard at Sutton Hoo, bringing together original treasures from the Sutton Hoo Great Ship Burial alongside objects from the Staffordshire Hoard.